intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 outcome of transactions.
 An automated feedback system for capturing failures in alternative services is therefore necessary for failures to be detected.

+How errors are gathered and reported will depend greatly on the nature of the protocol deployment and the entity that receives the report.

 # Security Considerations